This post may contain affiliate links. Read the full disclosure here

 Peppermint has also been shown to help relieve headaches caused by tension and stress.
 You can drink peppermint tea to treat headaches, but it can also be used as a natural remedy for anxiety.

-How does it work?
-The main ingredient in peppermint is menthol.
-Menthol cools the skin when you rub it on your skin or when you smell it in the air.
-This cooling sensation calms you down, reduces sweating, and helps ease nausea.
 The best way to use peppermint tea for anxiety is to brew your own tea and add a few drops of peppermint oil to it.

 If you do not have access to fresh peppermint leaves, then you can use dried leaves or even peppermint tea bags instead of fresh ones.
 You can also find pre-made blends of peppermint tea at most grocery stores or online (just make sure they contain actual menthol).

 Lemon balm is a calming herb that has been used since ancient times.
 It’s also known as “Melissa” or “Melissa officinalis.”
 According to a study published in the National Institutes of Health , lemon balm supplements produced some improvements in anxiety symptoms .

 The herb has been used traditionally to help with sleep and depression (although there isn’t much scientific evidence for this).
 It also has some antioxidant properties.

 The best way to enjoy the benefits of lemon balm is to drink it as tea!
 You can also add it to smoothies and other foods.
 Lemon balm has a nice, mild taste.